auth0/docs/quickstarts/android/03-session-handling.md

 ### 2. Request a new tokenID

 #### i.
-Using a non-expired id_token
+Using a non-expired tokenID

-In the case your current id_token didn't expire, you can use it to get a new one, with a newer expire date.
+In the case your current tokenID didn't expire, you can use it to get a new one, with a newer expire date.

         String idToken = // GET STORED TOKEN ID AuthenticationAPIClient client = new AuthenticationAPIClient(new Auth0(CLIENT_ID, AUTH0_DOMAIN));